 And you may find yourself cycling through various changing emotions – feeling sad, crying, laughing, smiling, feeling angry, all sorts of things.
 Don’t be concerned, it’s the tapping working through the various layers of emotion tied up with your issue, usually subconscious feelings.
 You aren’t going nuts!

 You can also ‘Tap and Rant’ with EFT.
 This is really effective if you can verbalise freely about what is worrying you.
 While tapping on each tapping point, just say whatever comes up regarding your issue.
 Really go for it!
 It’s a great way to let out stuff.

 Don’t try to force yourself to feel positive or better if that is not how you actually feel.
 The purpose of EFT is to focus on your real feelings right now, not pretending to be ok if you actually aren’t.
 The change will come.

-In public, you can just tap on the side of finger points, or any single point that feels good for you.
+In public, you can just tap on any single point that feels good for you.
 No one will notice.
 Just breathe gently into the tapping spot and allow the feelings to soften.

 Or take yourself off to the loo for a bit of privacy.